SitrakaResearchAndPOC/UMTS_IMSICATCHER_HALFMITM/README.md

 * Options 2 : launch NodeB_Jammer using Modmobmap or CleverJam with same frequency as UARCN1 and bandwith 5MHz
 * Finding all parameter2 (using android apps) MCC, MNC, RAU2 and UARFCN2 as same as operator like NodeB_Collector
 * Stop NodeB_Jammer
-* launch NodeB_Collector as same as MCC, MNC, RAU3 different of RAU2 and UARFCN2
+* launch NodeB_Collector as same as MCC, MNC, RAU3 different of RAU2 and UARFCN2 and location update reject with code 15 (No Suitable cells in area)
 * launch NodeB_Jammer as same as options1 or options2
 * Collect IMSI